LucasLundJensen/react-auth-boilerplate/README.md

 This boilerplate is still very under development and therefore might not include any of the soon-to-be features like:

 Navigation

 Authorization

 Authentication

 and more...

-I will update the repo when the MVP is done.
+README will be updated when enough has been added to fill it out :)

 ## Available Scripts